lyon-fnal/devenv/clion-mac.md

 ### Debugging

-To do debugging, we'll set up a Remote `gdbserver` in the container and then talk to it with `gdb` from the Mac.
+To do debugging, we'll set up a remote `gdbserver` in the container and then talk to it with `gdb` from the Mac.

 CLion comes with its own `gdb`, but I find that it does not work in that it cannot determine variable values.
 That's a big limitation.
 The `gdb` out of Homebrew works just fine.
 To install it on your Mac, assuming you have [Homebrew](https://brew.sh), do
 ```shell script